Hawaii wildfires could be state’s worst natural disaster in decades

 Fatalities confirmed on Maui as firefighters struggle to bring devastating wildfires under control, Bevan Hurley reports

-Wildfires raging out of control in Hawaii have claimed at least six lives, caused large numbers of burn and smoke inhalation injuries, knocked out 911 and cell services, forced residents to escape into the ocean, and brought down power to thousands of homes, officials say.
+Wildfires raging out of control in Hawaii have claimed at least 36 lives, caused large numbers of burn and smoke inhalation injuries, knocked out 911 and cell services, forced residents to escape into the ocean, and destroyed hundreds of homes, officials say.

 Several large fires on Maui and the Big Island, partly fuelled by strong winds from Hurricane Dora, have destroyed dozens of homes and businesses and completely cut off affected areas.

-The fires are now feared to be Hawaii’s worst natural disaster in decades, surpassing 1992’s Hurricane Iniki, which killed six people and caused $3.1bn in damage.

-Evacuations are underway across Maui and Big Island after wildfires destroyed buildings, cut off power to 15,000 residents and burned through thousands of acres.
+Aerial images of the historic western Maui town of Lahaina showed it had been almost completely destroyed.

+Lieutenant governor Sylvia Luke said the devastation was a “tragic moment for the entire state” and recovery would take years.

-Governor Josh Brown, who is expected back in Hawaii on Wednesday night, said in a statement he was anticipating fatalities on Maui.
+Governor Josh Green, who returned to Hawaii on Wednesday night, said in a video statement the state had suffered a “terrible disaster”.

+Search and rescue efforts continue across Maui, Big Island and Oahu as several wildfires are still actively burning.

 What we know about the Maui fires